TomBos/ftpfs/README.md

-# 📁 FTPFS – Minimal FTP Client (README work in progress 🛠️)
+# 📁 FTPFS – Minimal FTP Client

 FTPFS is a no-bloat FTP client from scratch.
 Designed for just sending files.
 Nothing else.